-Many other Hotels can accommodate applicants, all rates reasonable, rooms desirable, and for information applying thereto communicate with Mr. George E. Hamilton, Secretary Convention Bureau, Des Moines, Iowa,
+Many other Hotels can accommodate applicants, all rates reasonable, rooms desirable, and for information applying thereto communicate with Mr. George E. Hamilton, Secretary Convention Bureau, Des Moines, Iowa.

-Note :- For reservations at Savery Hotel, apply DIRECT to the Hotel and NOT to the National Secretary,
+Note: - or revations at Savery Hotel, apply DIRECT to the Hotel and NOT to the National Secretary,

-Railroad Fare.
+Railroad Fare

-The railroad rate on account of the Encampments is ONE FARE for the ROUND TRIP to and from Des Moines.
+The rairoud rate on a count of the Encampments is ONE FARE for the ROUND TRIP to and from Des Moines.
 This will be granted on the Certificate plan.
-Certificates can ONLY be procured by Division Secretaries from the Assistant Adjutant-Generals of the respective Departments of the Grand Army of the Republic.
+Certificates can ONLY be procured by Division Secretaries from the Ass tant Adjutant-Generals of the respective Departments of the Grand Army of the Republic.

-Division Secretaries will apply to Assistant Adjutant-Generals of the G. A. R., in their respective Divisions for Certificates and furnish same to the members attending the Encampment at Des Moines.
+Division Secretaries will apply to Assistant Adjutant-Generals of the G. A. R., in their respective Divisions for Certifierais of the control of the members attending the Encampment at Des Moines.